donbright/rust-lang-cheat-sheet/README.md

 }
 ```

-## source code layout
+## source code layout and modules

-Here is a typical source code organization layout for a simple library, which has a handful of modules, some examples, integration tests, benchmarking, and two executable binaries.
+Here is an example source code organization layout for a simple library, which has a handful of modules, some examples, integration tests, benchmarking, and two executable binaries.

 ```bash
 $ ls ..